abpframework/abp/docs/en/framework/architecture/best-practices/application-layer-overview.md

 ## Best Practices: Application Layer

-ABP suggests some best-practices that you can use while implementing the Application Layer by following Domain Driven Design principles:
+The following documents suggest some best-practices that you can use while implementing the application layer of your solution by following the Domain Driven Design principles:

 * [Application Services](./application-services.md)
 * [Data Transfer Objects](./data-transfer-objects.md)